rebeling/redmap/README.md

 Configuration
 ----------------
-The *secret.cfg* is ignored and contains your connection data, like this:
+The *cfg/secret.cfg* is ignored and contains your connection data, like this:

     [Credentials]
     redmine_url:x